errata-ai/vale.sh/content/en/docs/topics/styles/index.md

      - ignore2.txt
    ```

-2. Using *filters*: You can also customize the spell-checking experience by
-   defining *filters*, which are Go-compatible
-   regular expressions to applied to individual words:
+- Using *filters* that define Go-compatible regular expressions to be applied to individual words:

    ```yaml
    extends: spelling